 - Can I book in a single 1-hour session with you?

 Not everyone needs therapy or 1:1 support.
 Firstly, try the free resources and explore the self-study options to see if this provides you with the solutions you need.
 For many people, this will be enough.

 My private therapy sessions are for people who are seeking a deeper level of holistic support (physical, mental, emotional and spiritual) for lasting transformation.

 For this reason, I don’t encourage single session consultations unless you have a good reason for it.
 To get the best results, I recommend committing to a period of time as in my 6-month Beautiful Balance program.
-In a single session, I can support you toward your own insights but we are limited in what can be achieved; neural changes require time and commitment.
+In a single session, I can support you toward your own insights but we are limited in what can be achieved as neural changes require time and commitment.

 - Can I see you in person, face-to-face in Geelong?